redradix/redux-base-app/src/modules/entities/README.md

 * If only passed the application state, returns the entire domain dictionary
 * If passed an array of domains, returns a dictionary mapping them to their entity dictionaries
-* Empty entity dictionaries are returned for domains not present in the state
+* Empty entity dictionaries are returned for domains not present in the state (this does not break strict equality)

 ##### `get(state, domain, [...ids|predicate])`